IngridHLab/OVisium/README.md

 5. Filter with `min.diff.pct` > 0.1.
 6. Top20: Filter abs(`avg_log2FC`) >= 0.25 and slice max by abs(`rank`).​
 7. Valcano plot: all DEGs with `pCutoff` = 10E-5 (adj_p_val) and `FCcutoff` = log2(1.5)
-8. Optional: bulk analysis through `AverageExpression` function on spots from either the same patient or the same mutational variant.
+8. Optional: bulk analysis through `AverageExpression` function to plot Top20 genes on patient or mutational variant.

 ```{r}
 #' Generate volcano plot for each patient